rrliu/cordyceptive.github.io/_posts/2019-12-31-reading_list.md

 - `Regional Advantage`, Annalee Saxenian
 - `Army of None`, Paul Scharre
 - `Barbarians at the Gate: The Fall of RJR Nabisco`, Burrough & Helyar
+- `Designing an Internet`, Dave Clark
+- `The Supermen: The Story of Seymour Cray and the Technical Wizards Behind the Supercomputer`, Charles Murray
+- `Zero to One`, Peter Thiel
+- `The Dream Machine`, M. Mitchell Waldrop
+- `Histories of Computing`, Michael Mahoney

 ## Biography
 - `Deng Xiaoping and the Transformation of China`, Ezra Vogel